NgoHoangNhatMinh/chess/README.md

 make test DEPTH=#enter-depth-here
 ```

-Here's the first 20 values
+Here's the first few values from the initial positions
 | Depth | Nodes |
 |-------|-------|
 | 1 | 20 |